Open Banking

 Third-party vendors and senders are growing and influencing the nationwide payment ecosystem, which means Nacha compliance is more critical than ever.
 It’s also worth noting that Nacha constantly updates its compliance standards to keep up with technological developments and ACH payment methods, so your business needs to keep track of those changes.

 Staying up to date with relevant changes to payment processing and NACHA guidelines will make your business more competitive and keep you ahead of the game.
-Still, business owners wear many hats and don’t always know when or how to stay ideally caught up with the latest Nacha developments.
+Still, business owners wear many hats and don’t always know when or how to stay caught up with the latest Nacha developments.

 Let Trustly Do the Heavy Lifting for Your Business

 Trustly takes care of Nacha compliance so merchants can focus on what’s most important to them.
-Not only do we fully leverage the advantages of Nacha ACH payments, but we also ensure that you can easily follow Nacha standards.
+Not only do we fully leverage the advantages of Nacha ACH payments, but we also ensure that you can easily follow their standards.

 Contact us today to learn more about our Open Banking-powered payments and how you can maintain compliance while lowering processing costs and improving approval rates.